bips-hb/bsscomparison/README.txt

     study (including an comparison of the results to the original ones) or to generate just the plots based on the raw results provided by us (see below for the links).
+    If you run the interactive version (which we highly recommend) the R-Console will give information about the simulation status, errors and options.

     NOTE: If you want only to generate the plots please script the first for steps of the interactive prompts (i.e. selecting option 5, 2, 2, 2).